ethereum/portal-network-specs/state-network.md

 - A: Lexical Ordering
 - B: No Extraneous Nodes
-- C: No Redundant Nodes

 ###### A: Lexical Ordering

 The sequence of nodes in the witness MUST be lexically ordered by their nibbles path in the trie.
-This results in the state root node always occuring first in the list of trie nodes.
+This results in the state root node always occuring first and node being proven last in the list of trie nodes.

 > This validity condition is to ensure that verifcation of the proof can be done in a single pass.